 - The original Birth Certificate of the Child (if the Child has been born).

-We look forward to meeting with you soon!
+We look forward to hearing from you soon!

 PARENTS PLEASE NOTE:

-Your child will NOT be added to the Baptism list until ALL your documentation have been turned in.
+You must register for Baptism ONE MONTH before the date of the Baptism.
+Your child will NOT be added to the Baptism list until ALL documents have been turned in.